Filed Date: Jan. 28, 2026

 Clearinghouse coding complete

+On January 7, 2026, Petitioner, a 21-year-old national of El Salvador, was “arrested, abruptly and without warning by a group of masked men purporting to be" ICE officers.
 According to the Petition, the Petitioner had not broken any traffic laws, but an officer pulled him over.
-When the Petitioner asked why he had been pulled over, he was told by the officer that there was a plastic cover on the license plate of the vehicle.
-Petitioner was allegedly stopped for a traffic violation.
-Abruptly, as it is described in the Petition, he was arrested by “a group of masked men” who got out of an “unmarked black Ford Explorer without even a license plate.
+When the Petitioner asked why he had been pulled over, he was told by the officer that there was a plastic cover on the license plate of the vehicle, and that was allegedly a traffic violation.
+Abruptly, as it is described in the Petition, he was arrested by “a group of masked men” who got out of an “unmarked black Ford Explorer without even a license plate."
 Since being detained, he has yet to be cited or charged for a traffic citation.

-On January 28, 2026, Petitioner filed for habeas.
-At the time of the Petition, Petitioner was at SCRJ within the Southern District of West Virginia.
+At the time of the Petition, Petitioner was detained at South Central Regional Jail (“SCRJ”) in Charleston, West Virginia.
 The following day, January 29, 2026, the court stayed any removal proceeding that would take Petitioner out of the district, set a briefing schedule, and scheduled a show cause hearing for February 5, 2026.
 But on February 2, 2026, the Government notified the court that Petitioner was no longer in the district.
 Instead, the Government said that Petitioner was in Texas, and later counsel confirmed that the Petitioner was transferred to Washington state after being in Texas.
 The court did not find that the Government had willfully ignored the January 29 order, but the court did order the Petitioner’s return to the district and reset the hearing on the Petition.
 On February 12, 2026, the Government notified the court that the Petitioner had been returned to the district.

 Summary Authors